k-sanchez/workshop_networks_xcbh/02_sptree.md

 - `-i`: file containing input gene trees in newick format (a single file where each gene tree is in a different line)
 - `-o`: filename for storing the output species tree

+As this method estimates an unrooted tree, it is advisable to include a known outgroup species.

 ## Species tree inference based on SNP data: SVDquartets